nrv-framework/NRV/docs/tutorials/4_nerve_simulation.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 165-169
+GENERATED FROM PYTHON SOURCE LINES 166-170

 Let's repeat this operation for the 2nd fascicle and plot the nerve again.
-This time, both creation and placement can be done in one line using the :meth:`fascicle.fill<~nrv.nmod.fascicle.fill> method.
+This time, both creation and placement can be done in one line using the :meth:`fascicle.fill <~nrv.nmod.fascicle.fill>`-method.

 .. tip::
-    This :meth:`fascicle.fill<~nrv.nmod.fascicle.fill>`-method is an alias for :meth:`axon_population.fill_geometry<~nrv.nmod.axon_population.fill_geometry>`, which calls :meth:`~nrv.nmod.axon_population.create_population` and then :meth:`~nrv.nmod.axon_population.place_population`.
+    This :meth:`fascicle.fill <~nrv.nmod.fascicle.fill>`-method is an alias for :meth:`axon_population.fill_geometry <~nrv.nmod.axon_population.fill_geometry>`, which calls :meth:`~nrv.nmod.axon_population.create_population` and then :meth:`~nrv.nmod.axon_population.place_population`.
 Its arguments are therefore the same as those of the two other methods.

 ..
-GENERATED FROM PYTHON SOURCE LINES 169-173
+GENERATED FROM PYTHON SOURCE LINES 170-174

 .. code-block:: Python